hacs/documentation/source/docs/contribute/translation.md

 Before each release new translations are pulled from Lokalise, so if you have added something look for it in the next version of HACS.

-If you add elements to the UI of HACS that need translations, update the [`en.json`](https://github.com/hacs/frontend/blob/master/src/localize/languages/en.json) file, when your PR is merged, those new keys will be added to Lokalise ready to be translated.
+If you add elements to the UI of HACS that need translations, update the [`en.json`](https://github.com/hacs/frontend/blob/master/src/localize/languages/en.json) file, when your PR is merged, those new keys will be added to Lokalise, ready to be translated.